proofrock/snapkup/README.md

 It can contain as many profiles as you like, for usage for different "instances" of snapkup.
 The profile is the part of each row up until the first `:` and the password is the rest of the row.
 Rows that start with `#` or are empty are treated as comments.

+#### From prompt

+If the password is not provide with the methods above, it will be prompted for, unless the `--no-pwd-prompt` flag is specified.
+For batch operations, consider to always specify it.

 ### Initialize the backup directory